The Best Checking Accounts in Pennsylvania for 2024

 If you live in Pennsylvania and want to open a new checking account, these are some of the best options available.

-Best Checking Accounts from Local Pennsylvania Banks
+The Best Checking Accounts in Pennsylvania

 First National Bank of Pennsylvania

 The First National Bank of Pennsylvania offers a fee-free checking experience with unlimited check writing.
 The only requirement to avoid the fee is signing up for electronic statements.

 The account has no minimum balance requirements and offers free withdrawals at every First National Bank of Pennsylvania ATM.

 M&T Bank’s EZChoice checking is the bank’s most popular checking account.